yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/js-dom-manipulation-intermediate/index.md

 <div class="try-it">
   <h2>Try It: Append</h2>
+  <p>Remix <a target="blank" href="https://glitch.com/~try-it-append">this Glitch project</a>.</p>
+  <p>First, change the blank spaces on lines 12, 13, and 16 to tailor the form to whatever kind of list you want your user to make.</p>
-  <p>Fork <a href="https://codepen.io/turing-kwk/pen/rbEzOa">this CodePen</a> and write JavaScript so that the user can write a to-do list.
+  <p>Then, write JavaScript so that the user can write a list.
 A couple of commented out notes were provided to get you started!</p>

   <div class="challenge-container medium-heat">
     <p class="spicy-click">Click here for a Medium Challenge 🌶🌶</p>